rohanguuds/Insight_DE_Project/README.md

 # Project Idea(1-Sentence):

-Build a topline dashboard to showcase the user statistics of recently launched app on various add platform by implementing a lambda architecture
+Build a topline dashboard to showcase the user statistics of recently launched app on various add platform

 # Purpose: